The life-cycle of

 New starts are inexpensive.
 They should be purchased from fuchsia specialists

-2. Raise Gall Mite Resistant and Immune fuchsias.
-Like with most
+3. Raise Gall Mite Resistant and Immune fuchsias.

-where the mite originated, have developed resistance.
+where the mite originated, have developed resistance to the damage.
 Mites may be

 present, but damage is minor.
-Several species are resistant and pass that trait
+Several species are resistant to the damage and pass that trait

 on to their offspring.
-Some fuchsias are even immune.
+Some fuchsias are even immune to damage.
 Hybridizers in

-California are raising new cultivars specifically for their gall mite
+California are raising new cultivars specifically for their gall mite, damage

 resistance.
 They are appearing in PNW fuchsia nurseries.